tachiyomiorg/website/src/help/faq/README.md

 Make sure you stay up to date by reading [this](/help/faq/#how-do-i-enable-automatic-updates)
 :::

+#### Why is MangaDex slow?
+If pages are loading slowly or not at all, try:
+— Making sure you have the latest version of the extension.
+— Checking if MangaDex is either down, or is having the same issues.
+— Trying to Clear database under More › Settings › Advanced.
+— Trying to Clear chapter cache under More › Settings › Advanced.
+— Going to More › Extensions › MangaDex › Image Server and then selecting a different server location.
 #### Is there an alternate searching method?
 **MangaDex** allows you to search using the ID number to find manga.
 The easiest way to get the ID is by opening the manga in your browser and looking at the URL.